Mercedes-Benz W123: Estate (S123)

 At the 1977 IAA in Frankfurt, the brand's first-ever factory-built estate, S123, was introduced.
 The letter T in the model designation stood for Tourismus und Transport (Touring and Transport).
 Previous estates had been custom-built by the coachbuilders, namely Binz.
 S123 production began in April 1978 at Mercedes-Benz Bremen factory.
-All engines except the 2-litre version of the M115 were available in the range.
+All engines except the 2-litre version of the M115 (petrol) and OM615 (diesel) were available in the range.
+When the M115 was replaced with the new M102 engine, a petrol-engined 200 T also joined the range.

 Convertible

-While Mercedes-Benz never built its own convertible, they have been built by external companies such as Crayford in the UK, who built the St. Tropez models, and also by Niko-Michaels in New York, USA.
-In the city of Hagen, Germany, until 2016 one small family owned firm- Baehr, have produced cabrio versions of the C123 Coupe models, and also sold kits for cabrio conversions of the same model.
+While Mercedes-Benz never built its own convertible, some, based on the C123 coupé, were built by external companies including Crayford in the UK which (using the folding soft-top assemblies from 1973 Ford Mustangs salvaged from wrecking yards, the dimensions of the mechanism being ideal) built the "St. Tropez" and Niko-Michaels in New York, USA.
+In the city of Hagen, Germany, until 2016, the small, family owned Baehr fashioned C123 cabriolets and also sold kits for the conversion.

-Engine
+Engines

+All of the W115's engines were carried over, including the 2.0- and 2.3-litre M115 four-cylinder petrol units, the 2.0- and 2.2-litre OM615 and 2.4-litre OM616 four-cylinders and the 3.0-litre, five-cylinder OM617 diesel engines.

+The W114 motors, however, received a makeover: the M180-powered 230.6 and M130-powered 250 were replaced by the new, single overhead-cam, 2.5-litre M123, with the car badged as 250.

-All engines from the W114/W115 are carried over.
-The single new engine was the SOHC 2.5-litre M123 inline six.
-The 3-litre, five-cylinder diesel engine received a proper nomenclature for the W123, matching the engine displacement: 300 D instead of 240 D 3.0 on the previous W114/W115.
+This meant that for the domestic market the M115 four-cylinder model dropped the .4 suffix for redundancy, and the OM617 powered model would receive nomenclature matching the engine displacement: 300 D instead of 240 D 3.0.
+Such badging had already been used for the previous generation on North American export models.

+The flagship DOHC M110-powered, 2.7-litre motor was also carried over, available both as the carbureted 280 and with K-Jetronic as the 280 E.